grafi-tt/sayhisort/README.md

 ![Benchmark on Ryzen 9 9950X by 1.5M items of 64bit integers (Clang 21.1.0)](bench_result/clang.png)

-Other block merge sort implementations [WikiSort](https://github.com/BonzaiThePenguin/WikiSort/), [octosort](https://github.com/scandum/octosort) and [GrailSort](https://github.com/Mrrl/GrailSort) uses a pre-allocated buffer that stores 512 items.
-The buffer is claimed to be crucial for performance, however, Sayhisort is very competitive.
+Other block merge sort implementations ([WikiSort](https://github.com/BonzaiThePenguin/WikiSort/), [octosort](https://github.com/scandum/octosort) and [GrailSort](https://github.com/Mrrl/GrailSort)) uses a pre-allocated buffer that stores 512 items.
+Though the buffer is claimed to be crucial for performance, SayhiSort exhibits competitive speed.

-You may notice SayhiSort poorly performs on already sorted data compared to WikiSort and octosort.
-Still SayhiSort can handle those data much faster than random data, so the author believes there's no problem at all.
+You may notice SayhiSort performs poorly on some data, compared to WikiSort and octosort.
+This shows whether each algorithm is tuned to already sorted data.
+Since SayhiSort is still fast on those data, the author believes there's no problem at all.

-The performance of [Logsort](https://github.com/aphitorite/Logsort) is noteworthy.
-It's basically a variant of Quicksort, using novel tagging technique to ensure stability.
-You need some caution since its worst-case time complexity is O(N^2).
+[Logsort](https://github.com/aphitorite/Logsort)'s excellent performance is noteworthy.
+The algorithm is completely different to other ones based on merge sort.
+It's basically a variant of quicksort, using novel tagging technique to ensure stability.
+Regardless of practical performance, you need some caution since its worst-case time complexity is O(N^2).

 Raw benchmark result is available in [`bench_result`](bench_result/) directory.
 You can also run the benchmark by yourself as follows.